kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

 This feature is a part of authentication flow.
-It does not rely on etcd, but stricktly connected to the kube-apiserver.
+It does not rely on etcd, but strictly connected to the kube-apiserver.

 ###### What are other known failure modes?